hfinkel/lfort/docs/InternalsManual.rst

 #.
 There are some "extras" that make other features work better.
 It's worth
    handling these extras to give your expression complete integration into
-   Clang:
+   LFort:

    * Add code completion support for your expression in ``SemaCodeComplete.cpp``.
-   * If your expression has types in it, or has any "interesting" features other than subexpressions, extend libclang's ``CursorVisitor`` to provide proper visitation for your expression, enabling various IDE features such as syntax highlighting, cross-referencing, and so on.
+   * If your expression has types in it, or has any "interesting" features other than subexpressions, extend liblfort's ``CursorVisitor`` to provide proper visitation for your expression, enabling various IDE features such as syntax highlighting, cross-referencing, and so on.
 The ``c-index-test`` helper program can be used to test these features.